Social Media Toolkit for Official University Accounts

 - Liberty University’s Marketing Department will maintain the official university presence on social media sites.

-- All members of the social media team will be granted administrative rights or access to all official social media accounts.
-On Facebook, the social media team will have “Manager” status, while department administrators will have “Content Creator” status.
+- All members of the social media team will be granted Administrative rights or access to all official social media accounts.
+On Facebook, the social media team will have “Admin” status, while department users will have “Editor” status.